manjaro-sway/manjaro-sway/SUPPORT.md

 ### how can I log in inside a virtual machine?

-While it seems to work out of the box in some kvm/qemu environments (Gnome Boxes seems to work), you need to enable 3D acceleration in most of them.
-Refer [here](https://github.com/Manjaro-Sway/manjaro-sway/issues/56) for further information and feedback.
+While it seems to work out of the box in some kvm/qemu/libvirt environments (f.e.
+Gnome Boxes), you need to enable 3D acceleration in VirtualBox.

 ### how can I use the amazing mps-youtube?